Interior Design, Bachelor of Science

 - PSY 101 (3 units)

-Northern Arizona University currently supports a student branch of the American Society of Interior Designers; upon graduation from the B.S. in interior design, you may apply for associate membership in the ASID.
+Northern Arizona University currently supports student branches of the American Society of Interior Designers and the International Interior Design Assocation; upon graduation from the Interior Design BS, you may apply for associate membership in the ASID or IIDA.

 Be aware that some courses may have prerequisites that you must also successfully complete.
 For prerequisite information, click on the course or see your advisor.

 More than interior designA degree in interior design lends itself to a multitude of interesting and creative careers, including: facility manager, project manager, residential designer, healthcare designer, lighting designer, manufacturer’s representative, furniture dealer, corporate designer, hotel/restaurant designer, retail store designer, and more.

 For details on the interior design program at NAU including topics of instruction, studio projects and technology (including recommended laptops), visit the Curriculum page.